Manage app setup policies in Microsoft Teams

 Enter a name and description for the policy.

 Turn on or turn off Upload custom apps, depending on whether you want to let users upload custom apps to Teams.
-You won't be able to change this setting if Allow third-party apps is turned off in org-wide app settings.
+You can't change this setting if Allow third-party apps is turned off in org-wide app settings.

 Turn on or turn off Allow user pinning, depending on whether you want to let users personalize their app bar by pinning apps to it.

-To install apps for users (in preview), do the following:
+To install apps for users (in preview), do the following tasks:

 To pin apps, do the following:

-In the Add pinned apps pane, search for the apps you want to add, and then click Add.
+In the Add pinned apps pane, search for the apps you want to add, and then select Add.
 You can also filter apps by app permission policy.
-When you've chosen your list of apps to pin, click Add.
+When you've chosen your list of apps to pin, select Add.

-Arrange the apps in the order that you want them to appear in Teams, and then click Save.
+Arrange the apps in the order that you want them to appear in Teams, and then select Save.

 Edit an app setup policy